Skip to content

 Learning marker lifecycle

 End-to-end picture of how knowledge flows from a conversation into the project's knowledge base.
-The v2 pattern is inline markers → durable queue → drain → ack — cheap to write, captured automatically, processed exactly once, and impossible to re-report.
+The v2 pattern is inline marks → durable queue → auto-drain → ack — cheap to write, captured automatically, drained automatically in the background, processed exactly once, and impossible to re-report.

 The canonical rule lives at core/rules/learning-capture.md.
 This page is the user-facing summary.